 This is not because they lack the will or character; instead, it is because these are powerful stimulants that affect the brain.
 Because these medications change someone’s neurobiology, they may find themselves unable to control their cravings.
 It is a vicious disease, and the person affected should not feel ashamed or guilty but should reach out for help.
 Fortunately, Granite Recovery Centers provide a safe and compassionate space for those who want to recover and heal.

 If someone is struggling with addiction to these types of stimulants or is concerned about a loved one, it is crucial to get help as soon as possible as there are potential long-term effects.

 Those who have chronically abused Vyvanse or Adderall for long periods of time may incur permanent changes to their mental and cognitive functionality.
 Psychiatric disorders, such as depression, anxiety, and even psychosis can occur, and suicidal thoughts are possible.
 There are also potential health issues, such as an increased likelihood of heart problems and malnourishment.

 Professional Treatment Options Can Help You Succeed

-Granite Recovery Centers provides a safe and hopeful place where people can recover.
-For those who have been taking Adderall for a long period of time and are suffering from deep depression and suicidal thoughts, having opportunities for ongoing care may be critical to making a full and long-lasting recovery.
+Granite Recovery Centers provide a safe and hopeful place where people can recover.
+For those taking Adderall for a long time and suffering from deep depression and suicidal thoughts, having opportunities for ongoing care may be critical to making a full and long-lasting recovery.
 For these individuals, intensive outpatient options are available.
-These provide a combination of group therapy, individual therapy, education and other services that the client may need.
+These provide a combination of group therapy, individual therapy, education, and other services that the client may need.

 These are just some of the many options that are available at Granite Recovery Centers.
 Programs are tailored for each individual, and all are administered with compassion and understanding.
 If you are dealing with an Adderall or Vyvanse addiction, do not suffer in silence.
 Reach out for the help you need so you can get your life back.